Siikakala/blog/_posts/2023-07-02-first-blog-post.md

 But, I'm in better shape now, I'm actually able to do things I want and love, they are passion projects after all.
 One of the huge positive things was Vectorama, that bunch of people are so precious to me 💜.
 The vast majority of the organizers are neurodivergent - me included, so it feels like home.
 I can goof around and don't have to think so much about the social norms.
-It's so relazing.
+It's so relaxing.
 I'm actually travelling home from Oulu while writing this as the LAN party was three weeks ago and now was the funeral parties of that.
 I wish I could see them more often.

 There's many other friends in Tampere and Helsinki I also would like to meet again - I'm super wary of asking anything from others, so if the friends won't